eniolaomotee/Agentic_ClarifyCoder/README.md

 2.  **Clarification Phase** → If ambiguities are detected, generate clarifying questions.

-3.  **Answer Phase** → Answer the clarifying question using the original problem statement.
+3.  **Answer Phase** → Answer the clarifying question using the original problem statement(an LLM evaluator answers this).

 4.  **Refinement Phase** → Generate improved/final code using the clarification.